 And, really, it was never meant to be the law.
-It was written as web standards for accessibility.
+It was written as technical standards for accessibility.

-Writing law is ENTIRELY different from writing web standards so this not a knock on the W3C.
+Writing law is entirely different from writing technical standards so this not a knock on the W3C.

 AAA is super strict and requires a Herculean effort to meet.

 AA is semi-strict and is medium difficult.

 A is the lowest rung and is easier to meet than the other two.